C-Chafik/rainfall/level2/walkthrough.md

 (gdb)
 ```

-Using ghidra to make a source code representation, the main function only call the p function.

 It use the get() function that is vulnerable to buffer overflow, but this time, there is no function that spawns a shell for us.

 We will have to find a way to call system ourself, and make the binary execute it.

 Return-to-libc exploit :

 The strategy in this exploit is, by using the libc, withdrawing the address of the system() function, we will then overwrite the return address with random character, and then write the argument "/bin/sh" using its addresses.

 Lets gather all of our address.

 The EBP is 4 byte before EIP, so we can just find the offset of the EIP and substrace 4 byte, but there is a way to find the EBP anyway lets use it :